-Biden bars drilling over vast swath of Alaska
+Biden Bars Drilling Over Vast Swath Of Alaska

 A study published in the journal Science in July said the IRA would lead to economy-wide greenhouse gas emissions reductions from 43 to 48 percent below 2005 levels by 2035.

-But that would still fall short of the US target to cut 50 percent of emissions by 2030.
+But that would still fall short of thetarget to cut 50 percent of emissions by 2030